 A lot of people find that once they have omitted the suspected culprit foods for 8 weeks, they can slowly start introducing individual foods back in bit by bit.
 Often people find once their gut has healed, they are able to tolerate the foods that once gave them symptoms.
 However, some find certain foods will continue to cause problems, especially if consumed in large amounts.

-Em: IBS and Endo - is there a connection?
+Em: Irritable bowel syndrome and Endometriosis - is there a connection?

 Jessica: The research behind this is all quite new, but recently it has been found that women with endometriosis have different bacteria within their uterus compared to those without endometriosis - suggesting there is some relationship between bacteria makeup and endometriosis.